TobiasKb96/AI_UE/README.md

     Class Hierarchy:
         Logical division of functionalities into board, game and main.
-            Main is responsible for starting the solution search and for entering the basic conditions (which heuristics, how many fields should be created, ...).
+            Main is responsible for starting the solution search and for entering the basic conditions (which heuristics, how many games should be created, ...).
             Board is responsible for creating new boards based on the distances.
             Game is responsible for finding the solution and its flow.
+            Multi_stats is responsible for starting multiple games at once and tracking their performance

 ## Fundamental Concepts